Second differentials in the Quillen spectral sequence

 Take, for example, the first nontrivial differential on the second sheet of this spectral sequence, namely

-Considering the Gersten complex one can see that an element of the left hand side is identified with a collection of divisors on $X$, either of which is endowed with a non-zero rational function, subject to a certain cancellation condition on their divisors.
+Considering the Gersten complex, one can see that an element of the left hand side is identified with a collection of divisors on $X$, each of which is endowed with a non-zero rational function, subject to a certain cancellation condition on their divisors.
 The target group of $d_2$ coincides with $CH^3(X)$ by Bloch's formula.

-Consequently both the source and the target of $d_2$ are expressed in terms of algebraic cycles and rational functions on them.
-This raises the question whether the operation $d_2$ admits a geometric description.
-In this work we find such a description in this and related cases.
+Consequently, both the source and the target of $d_2$ are expressed in terms of algebraic cycles and rational functions on them.
+This raises the question of whether the operation $d_2$ admits a geometric description.
+Such a description is the topic of this work.

-With this aim, we introduce the maps $c_1^p$, generalizing the first Chern classes.
-Let $\F$ be a coherent sheaf on $X$ with support in codimension $p$.
-We define $c_1^p(\F)\in CH^{p+1}(X)$ using the Quillen spectral sequence (see Section \ref{Chern}).
+With this aim, we introduce the maps $c_1^p$, generalizing the first Chern class.
+Let $\F$ be a coherent sheaf on $X$ \emph{with support in codimension} $p$.
+In this case we can construct an element $c_1^p(\F)\in CH^{p+1}(X)$ using the Quillen spectral sequence (see Section \ref{Chern}).
 We also give a more explicit formula for $c_1^p(\F)$ in terms of the first Chern class on smooth varieties (see Proposition \ref{chern-explicit}).
+For instance, if $Z$ is a smooth closed subvariety of codimension $p$ in $X$, $\G$ is a coherent sheaf on $Z$, and $j:Z \hookrightarrow X$ denotes the corresponding closed immersion map, then where $c_1(\G) \in CH^1(Z)$.